XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/the-future-of-bpm-mo....md

 again I just want to highlight some of

-the facts of some of the points if they
+the facts Al some of the points that

-might be around the attribute things
+they've made you around the the

-like a clear line of sight
+attributes things like a clear line of

-for metrics and outcomes and ability you
+sight um for metrics and outcomes and

-must be able to change it and the fact
+ability you must be able to change it

+and the fact that

+um uh uh these

-that these the business models that you
+um the business models uh that you

-construct are not just around the flower
+construct are not just around the flow

-but it redknee it needs to also show to
+but it but it it needs to also show it

-all process participants so that when
+to all process participants so the when

-you drive a process from the intelligent
+you drive a process from an intelligent

 business point of view that you actually